Once you see a property advertised you like, telephone or e-mail our office to arrange a viewing (see Contact Us)

 National Insurance Number (if applicable)

 It is imperative that any circumstances that may affect the referencing, i.e bad credit, CCJ’s, Bankruptcy etc be brought to our attention immediately and prior to referencing.
-Monies are not refunded should you fail the referencing due to non-disclosure of known adverse credit history.
+Monies are not refunded should you fail the referencing due to non-disclosure of known adverse credit history or unsatisfactory references.

 If you require a guarantor, the person needs to be a UK based citizen and have a verified income or be a UK homeowner (proof will be needed) They will need to complete a reference application form.
 We will need for them to sign a Guarantee document and this has to be held on file at least 2 weeks before move-in date.
 If this is not on file, the move-in will not take place.
 Please advise any guarantor of the information they are expected to disclose (see referencing above).